mogenshobolth/eu-visa-policy/README.md

 The raw data used to generate the dataset is in the "Input" folder.

 The core dataset - visitor-visa-statistics.csv - is in the "Output" folder.
 The other datasets in the folder are aggregations on top of it.
+The core dataset is also available for download on [Kaggle](https://www.kaggle.com/datasets/mogenshobolth/european-union-schengen-visa-statistics/data).

 The repository contains configuration code for working with the code and data in VS Code using a Python docker development container.

 # How to contribute